YiLimath/YiLimath.github.io/_pages/agent-system/resource-aware-optimization.md

 *Figure: a policy routes work among cheap, targeted, deferred, and stopped execution paths.*

+**In one sentence.** Match model and effort to the value of the task, treating cost and latency as design constraints rather than as things measured afterwards.

 ## Problem

 Agent systems consume model calls, context, retrieval, tools, worker slots, and